CHAITANYA2605/Crop-Yield/README.md

-###Model Performance Analysis
+# Model Performance Analysis

-This repository contains the implementation of different machine learning models with and without regularization, as well as convolutional neural networks (CNNs), applied to a dataset.
-Below is a summary of the performance metrics and model configurations.
+This repository explores the performance of different machine learning models on a given dataset.
+We evaluate models with and without regularization, as well as Convolutional Neural Networks (CNNs).

-###Overview
+## Overview

-###Models Evaluated:
+## Models Evaluated:

 No Regularization Model
 Regularized Model

-No Regularization Model Using CNN
+No Regularization Model (using CNN)

-Regularized Model Using CNN
+Regularized Model (using CNN)

-##Key Metrics:
+Key Metrics:

-Mean Absolute Error (MAE): Measures the average magnitude of errors between predictions and actual values.
+Mean Absolute Error (MAE): Measures the average prediction error.

-Accuracy: Represents the proportion of correct predictions over total predictions.
+Accuracy: Proportion of correct predictions.

-Loss: Indicates the performance of the model during training.
+Loss: Model performance during training.
 Results Summary

-Model

-Test MAE

-Test Accuracy

-Loss

-Training MAE
+Model	MAE (Test)	Accuracy	Loss (Training)

-No Regularization Model
+No Regularization Model	11.92	0.77%	29,716.20

-11.92

-0.0086

-29,716.20

-13.67

-Regularized Model
+Regularized Model	13.28	0.77%	21,763.90

-13.28

-0.0086

-21,763.90

-12.96

-No Regularization Model Using CNN
+No Regularization Model (using CNN)	15.04	0.77%	102,822.59

-15.04

-0.0086

-102,822.59

-18.02

-Regularized Model Using CNN
+Regularized Model (using CNN)	22.73	0.77%	161,529.11

-22.73

-0.0086

-161,529.11

-28.86
+Export to Sheets
 Observations

-Accuracy:

-All models exhibit low accuracy (~0.77%) across configurations, suggesting that the task is challenging, or the dataset may require further preprocessing or feature engineering.
+Accuracy: All models exhibit low accuracy (~0.77%), indicating a challenging task or potential issues with the dataset (e.g., insufficient preprocessing, feature engineering).
 MAE:

-The lowest MAE is achieved by the No Regularization Model (11.92), though it may be prone to overfitting.
+The No Regularization Model achieves the lowest MAE (11.92) but may overfit.

-Regularization introduces a slight increase in MAE (13.28) but can help generalization.
+Regularization slightly increases MAE (13.28) but improves generalization.

-Models using CNNs show higher MAE, potentially due to hyperparameter tuning or architecture optimization requirements.
+CNN models have higher MAE, likely due to suboptimal hyperparameters or architecture.

-Loss:

-Regularization reduces the loss in non-CNN models but increases it in CNN-based models.
-This might indicate a need for fine-tuning regularization techniques.
+Loss: Regularization generally reduces loss in non-CNN models but increases it in CNN models, suggesting a need for fine-tuning regularization techniques.
 Repository Structure

-data/: Dataset used for training and testing.

-models/: Contains scripts for all models tested.

-results/: Includes logs and performance reports.
+data/: Dataset used for training and testing. models/: Scripts for all evaluated models. results/: Logs and performance reports.

-README.md: Current file.
+README.md: This file.
 How to Run

 Clone the repository:

+Bash

 git clone https://github.com/your-repo-name.git
 cd your-repo-name
 Install dependencies:

+Bash

 pip install -r requirements.txt
 Train and evaluate a model:

+Bash

 python train_model.py --model <model_type> --regularization <yes/no>

-Example:

-python train_model.py --model cnn --regularization yes
+Example: python train_model.py --model cnn --regularization yes Future Improvements

-Future Improvements

-Optimize hyperparameters for better MAE and accuracy.
+Optimize hyperparameters to improve MAE and accuracy.

-Experiment with additional regularization techniques (e.g., dropout, batch normalization).
+Experiment with additional regularization techniques (dropout, batch normalization).

-Augment the dataset for improved generalization.
+Augment the dataset to enhance generalization.

-Implement cross-validation for more reliable performance metrics.
+Implement cross-validation for more robust performance metrics.

-Contributions

-Contributions are welcome!
-Please follow the contribution guidelines and open a pull request.